When clients get Stunt Driving tickets or charges in Ontario, they often do not have a clear understanding of demerit points. Sure, there are 6

 Your court appearance is NOT your trial date – The summons directs you to appear in court for a court date called the “First Appearance.”

 - The Stunt Driving “First Appearance” is NOT a trial.
-This court date is the first time you appear before the court for your Stunt Driving charge.
+This court date is the first time you appear before the court for your Ontario Stunt Driving ticket.

 - The legal process for your Stunt Driving charge may take multiple court appearances before your case is resolved.

 - The complete legal process may take days, weeks, months, sometimes over a year to resolve.

 Read below, Chapter 9, for more about the legal process you face when you get a Stunt Driving or a Racing charge in Ontario.